Manage Request Channels

 • Expand the Collections menu in the left sidebar.

-• Hover over the channel name and click on the three-dots menu.
+• Hover over the channel name and click the three-dots menu.

 From Slack

-• Use the /remove @clearfeed command in Slack to stop ClearFeed from monitoring a channel.
+• Use the following command in the Slack channel:

 Removing a Request Channel from Slack